Evaluation Over Testing

 Nov 2025 6 min

 Testing is evolving into evaluation.
-The shift is from a Boolean pass/fail system to an analog evaluation system of “better or worse.”
-This concept is more about a way of thinking than a technical detail.
-Traditional software development testing revolves around mitigating risk by measuring passes and fails.
-Evaluations mitigate risk by looking at the patterns of the data, tracking trends, and applying thresholds.
+The shift is from a binary pass and fail system to an analog system of better or worse.
+This is more a change in mindset than a technical detail.
+Traditional software testing mitigates risk by measuring passes and fails.
+Evaluation mitigates risk by looking at the patterns in the data, tracking trends over time, and applying thresholds to identify if we are getting steadily better or steadily worse.

 Prompt: Greet the user